remspoor/Electron-Burner/README.md

 # Electron-Burner
-Burn electrons to discharge LiPo batteries to storage level
+Burn electrons to discharge LiPo batteries to storage level.

 Depends on these libraries: